mathjax/MathJax-docs/options/input/tex.rst

    syntax or other error in the TeX that it is processing.
 The default is to generate an ``<merror>`` MathML element with the message indicating the error that occurred.
-You can override the function to perform other tasks, like recording the message, or replacing the message with an alternative message.
+You can override the function to perform other tasks, like recording the message, replacing the message with an alternative message, or throwing the error so that MathJax will stop at that point (you can catch the error using promises or a ``try/carch`` block).

 The remaining options are described in the